yousefalatari/ma1sd/docs/configure.md

 Create a list under the label `myOtherServers` containing two Identity servers: `https://other1.example.org` and `https://other2.example.org`.

 ## Server
-- `server.name`: Public hostname of mxisd, if different from the Matrix domain.
+- `server.name`: Public hostname of ma1sd, if different from the Matrix domain.
 - `server.port`: HTTP port to listen on (unencrypted)
 - `server.publicUrl`: Defaults to `https://{server.name}`